 In our survey called Tourism Website Trends 50% of the participants said so far that they didn’t know if their website was responsive or not.
 This is a huge number – knowing that for about 5-6 years now everything in the webdesign industry is about responsiveness.

-I’ll tell you, dear hotel managers and organizers, it’s not your fault.
+I’ll tell you, dear Website Owner, it’s not your fault.
 It’s mainly the fault of us – website designers and developers – that we didn’t warn you: if you don’t make your website responsive, you can lose about 50% of your visitors.

 So what the heck is this responsive thing?

 Back in the old days (before 2010) an average website looked like this: